mxmstr/dolphin/Readme.md

 # Dolphin VR Reloaded

-A WIP reimplementation of Cark Kenner's Dolphin VR for the latest Dolphin 2506a branch.
+A WIP reimplementation of Carl Kenner's Dolphin VR for the latest Dolphin 2506a branch.
 Uses Vulkan for GPU side single-pass stereo rendering.

 What works: